gardener-attic/component-cli/docs/reference/component-cli_component-archive_sources_add.md

 ### SEE ALSO

-* [components-cli component-archive component-references](components-cli_component-archive_component-references.md)	 - command to modify component references of a component descriptor
+* [component-cli component-archive sources](component-cli_component-archive_sources.md)	 - command to modify sources of a component descriptor